 - Should I go to bartending school?
 And what are my alternatives?

 These are all valid questions.
 And believe me, I understand your frustrations!
-When I was starting out, I went through exactly the same thing.
+When I was starting out, I went through exactly the same thing when learning how to become a bartender.

 I always wanted to be a bartender so as soon as I was old enough, I scoured the internet and applied for every bartending job I could find.
 I was excited, I was ready, and I was confident I’d find a job within a week.
 But nothing happened.